On the geometry of silent and anisotropic big bang singularities: Dynamics

 Appealing to (\ref{eq:mlUmKwithEinstein}), it is thus clear that we need to estimate (no summation)

-\begin{prop} Let $0\leq\cweight\in\ro$ and assume that the standard assumptions, cf. Definition~\ref{def:standardassumptions}, as well as the $(\cweight,1)$-supremum assumptions are fulfilled.
-Assume, moreover, that Einstein's equations (\ref{eq:EE}) are satisfied.
+\begin{prop} Let $0\leq\cweight\in\ro$ and assume that the standard assumptions; see Definition~\ref{def:standardassumptions}; as well as the $(\cweight,1)$-supremum assumptions are fulfilled.
+Assume, moreover, that Einstein's equations with a cosmological constant $\Lambda$ (\ref{eq:EE}) are satisfied.
 Finally, assume that (\ref{eq:closetostiff}) is satisfied and that there is a constant $C_{\mcP}$ such that